iLert/docs/integrations/datadog.md

 ---
 title: Datadog Integration
 seoTitle: 'iLert: Datadog Integration for Alerting | Incident Response | Uptime'
-description: The iLert Datadog Integration helps you to easily connect iLert with Datadog.
+description: The ilert Datadog Integration helps you to easily connect ilert with Datadog.
 date: '2018-12-29T05:02:05.000Z'
 weight: 1
 ---

 # Datadog Integration

-## In iLert: Create Datadog alert source <a id="alert-source"></a>
+## In ilert: Create Datadog alert source <a id="alert-source"></a>

 1. Switch to the **Alert Sources** tab and click on the "Create new alert source" button